 How to get rating advice

-If you require advice about whether to appeal against rateable values, you are advised to consult a reputable independent rating adviser.
+If you need advice about if you should appeal against rateable values, you should speak with a reputable independent rating adviser.

 Members of the Royal Institution of Chartered Surveyors (RICS) and the Institute of Revenues Rating and Valuation (IRRV) are regulated by rules of professional conduct designed to protect the public from misconduct.

-Before employing a rating adviser, you should check that he or she has the both the necessary knowledge and expertise and appropriate indemnity insurance.
+Before employing a rating adviser, you should check that they have:

-Please be careful before entering into any contract and get extra advice if necessary before you do.
-Remember that, no matter what, an advisor cannot guarantee reductions in rateable value.
-Reductions can only happen as the result of a valuation officer's agreement or the decision of a valuation tribunal or higher court.
+An adviser can never guarantee reductions in rateable value.
+Reductions can only happen because of a valuation officer's agreement or the decision of a valuation tribunal or higher court.